iammapping/alfred-uploader/README.md

-Once you receive a notification said "😀Image upload success", it means the local image has been uploaded to remote, and the access url is ready in your clipboard, you can paste it directly.
+Once you receive a notification said "😀Image upload complete", it means the local image has been uploaded to remote, and the access url is ready in your clipboard, you can paste it directly.

 > Tips: The first way, if you select a file with "alt (option)" key pressing, the result url will wrap a markdown img tag (\!\[\]\({url}\))